-Add Crisco shortening.
+Measure out hot water and pour into breadmaker loaf pan.
+Add dry milk powder and Crisco shortening.
 I have also used olive oil and canola oil and gotten good results.
+Add sugar and salt.

 I always use bread flour when making yeast breads — either in the breadmaker or by kneading myself.
 Mom said it had more gluten which helped all the ingredients to adhere better and not make the bread all crumbly.
 Even though Black and Decker suggests using all purpose flour, I ALWAYS use bread flour.